 The security situation in CAR eventually stabilized towards the end of 2014, enabling the organisation of popular consultations throughout the country during the first quarter of 2015 (as part of the second phase of the Brazzaville process).
 These consultations aimed at collecting Central African people’s views and grievances on the conflict, and to prepare for the third phase of the Brazzaville process: the Bangui National Forum.
 The Forum took place in May 2015 and gathered 700 Central Africans from all regions and backgrounds to find lasting solutions to years of recurrent political instability in the country.
 It led to the signature of the Republican Pact and of a national DDRR agreement.
 The Republican Pact focuses on issues such as the restoration of state authority across the national territory, reform of the nationality code, reform of the security sector, and enhanced transparency in the management of state affairs.

-The holding of elections has marked the end of the transitional phase in the CAR and the full implementation of Brazzaville roadmap for peace.
+The holding of general elections marked the end of the transitional phase in the CAR and the full implementation of Brazzaville roadmap for peace.
 However, the new Government of President Touadéra faces major challenges such as disarmament of irregular armed groups, security sector reform, restoration of state authority, improving service delivery, addressing demands for justice and reparation, rebuilding the country’s broken infrastructure, return of refugees and displaced persons, and youth unemployment.

 As part of a mandate given by President Djotodia and President Samba-Panza, HD held a counseling role with the transitional authorities providing technical support and advice in three key areas: the establishment of an efficient political dialogue process, prioritization of the huge national reconstruction needs, and preparation for a durable reconciliation process.